Higher education students

 For your dependent family members (also 1 original with one copy and an extra set of originals for use in Belgium):

-A complete application package as stated above, and in addition:
+A complete application package as stated above (except for items 7, 8, 9, and 10), and in addition:

-- For your spouse: an extract (not older than 6 months) of the marriage certificate with an apostille, a medical certificate and an FBI background check.
+- For your spouse: an extract (not older than 6 months) of the marriage certificate with an apostille + 2 copies, a medical certificate + 2 copies, and an FBI background check + 2 copies

-- For the children: an extract (not older than 6 months) of birth certificates with an apostille and a medical certificate.
+- For the children: an extract (not older than 6 months) of birth certificates with an apostille + 2 copies and a medical certificate + 2 copies.
+The FBI background check is neede for children over 18 years old.

-- Proof of lodging for the whole family: please make arrangements to obtain accommodations prior to your intended departure (the International Student Office of the university in question may be able to assist you).
+- Proof of lodging for the whole family + 1 copy: please make arrangements to obtain accommodations prior to your intended departure (the International Student Office of the university in question may be able to assist you).

-- Proof that the principal visa applicant is authorized to reside in Belgium (copy of registration at a university)
+- If applicable, proof that the principal visa applicant is already authorized to reside in Belgium (copy of registration at a university)

 If the spouse and/or children are not US citizens, please contact the consular office for further instructions.